Understanding Shipping Incoterms: FOB, CIF, and EXW

 There are some risks in using FOB terms that you should be aware of.

 When you choose FOB, responsibility shifts to you when the goods board the ship.
 This can lead to financial risks if not addressed properly.
 Documentation mistakes might cause delays and extra storage costs.
-Also, unpredictable weather, sea conditions, and geopolitical issues can impact your shipment, so it’s vital to select trustworthy carriers and plan thoroughly.

 You should also consider currency exchange risks, especially when operating in various markets.
 It’s a good idea to secure comprehensive shipping insurance and establish risk controls to cover these uncertainties.
 Financial planning and using reliable logistics providers can ease these challenges.